 Following the Closing, the Debtors lost all but one of their officers and employees (most of whom became employees of New Chrysler), and all but one member of Old Carco's board of managers resigned.
 As such, the Debtors' winddown efforts have been managed by: (a) Ronald E. Kolka, Old Carco's Chief Executive Officer; and (b) James N. Chapman, the sole member of Old Carco's board of managers.
-As of November 30, 2009, Mr. Kolka resigned as an employee of Old Carco, but retains retained the position of Chief Executive Officer.
-Mr. Kolka will continued to serve in this role from and after December 1, 2009 as a consultant on an hourly basis.
+As of November 30, 2009, Mr. Kolka resigned as an employee of Old Carco, but retains the position of Chief Executive Officer.
+Mr. Kolka will continue to serve in this role from and after December 1, 2009 as a consultant on an hourly basis.
 It initially was contemplated that Mr. Kolka would provide these services through Capstone.
 A motion to modify Capstone's engagement to reflect this arrangement was filed on December 3, 2009 (Docket No. 6049).
 This motion subsequently was supplemented and modified to provide for Mr. Kolka to be retained directly as an independent contractor (Docket No. 6076).
-This An order approving this motion, as supplemented, remains pendingwas entered on December 17, 2009 (Docket No. 6101).
+This motion, as supplemented, remains pending.
 As of December 1, 2009, Mr. Kolka also serves as Chief Financial Officer at Cerberus Operations and Consulting.
-Other than Mr. Kolka and Mr. Chapman, Old Carco currently has no employees, officers or directors managers.
+Other than Mr. Kolka and Mr. Chapman, Old Carco currently has no employees, officers or directors.
 The Debtors rely on New Chrysler for many corporate functions, which are provided pursuant to the TSA.